Facta-Leopard/DirectX11_Practice/General Programming Guidelines.md

 ## 1. Key Considerations

+- Regularly update and validate transformation matrices to avoid discrepancies during gameplay or simulation.

 - Maintain separation of concerns when handling transformations, ensuring that each system (rendering, physics, etc.) has access to the required data without interference.

-- Regularly update and validate transformation matrices to avoid discrepancies during gameplay or simulation.
+- Use `quaternion-based matrices` for `GPU-side` `transforms` and `vector-based logic` for `CPU-side` `collision` checks to reduce overhead.

 ---